 Learn About the Local Ecosystem

-Take the opportunity to educate yourself about the local flora and fauna of the Machu Picchu area.
-Understanding the environment on the Salkantay Trek helps you appreciate it more and encourages its protection.
-Learn more about the nature and ecology near Machu Picchu.
+Educate yourself about the local flora and fauna of the Salkantay area.
+Understanding the environment in the Salkantay region helps you appreciate it more.
+It also encourages its protection.
+Learn more about nature and ecology on your hike to Machu Picchu.

 Reduce Water Waste